DeadRyan/Oracol-Substrate-Pages/index.md

-## Welcome to Oracol substrate Pages
+## Welcome to Oracol Substrate Pages

 Here we will post a series of tutorials that will help you navigate the various functions on the Web wallet.
 ### Support or Contact